PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-11 09:50:08
+Last updated: 2024-04-11 09:50:43
-Random Quote: In all the world, violent men are the easiest to deal with. - Irene O'Donnell
+Random Quote: Jane Goodall had to go to Africa to study the apes.
+I just had to go to dinner. - Sheldon Cooper